PE software architecture

 The following diagram shows the architecture of a typical PE installation.

-The master and compilers
+The primary server and compilers

 Each compiler contains the Puppet Server, the catalog compiler, and an instance of file sync.

-To configure a managed node, the agent uses a document called a catalog, which it downloads from the master or a compiler.
+To configure a managed node, the agent uses a document called a catalog, which it downloads from the primary server or a compiler.
 The catalog describes the desired state for each resource that should be managed on the node, and it can specify dependency information for resources that should be managed in a certain order.

 The Puppet agent